 Most job training in animal care and animal-related service work can be achieved on the specific job site or through distance learning programs.
 Many of these programs, lasting anywhere from two to 20 weeks, specialize in pet grooming.
 After completion of a pet grooming certificate program, individuals take a written examination administered by the National Dog Groomers Association of America.
 This examination certifies groomers who pass the 400-question test.

-You might also choose to work as a caretaker at an animal kennel or shelter-or even open your own rescue.
-The Pet Care Services Association (PCSA) offers a three-stage home study program for individuals interested in opening their own kennel.
+You might also choose to work as a caretaker at an animal kennel or shelter -- or even open your own rescue.
+The Pet Care Services Association (PCSA) offers a three-stage home study program for individuals interested in opening their own kennel as Certified Kennel Operators, or CKOs.
 The first two stages address basic and advanced principles of proper animal care.
 The final stage focuses on in-depth animal care as well as proper business procedures.
-Individuals completing the program as well as passing oral and written examinations administered through PCSA become Certified Kennel Operators, or CKOs.

 Animal caretakers in animal shelters are not required to have any specialized training.
 Most, however, are encouraged to attend training programs and workshops offered through the Humane Society of the United States, the American Humane Association, or the National Animal Control Association.